sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 extra.latex = true
 +++

-## Introduction
+## Summary

-Tracing and reference counting are normally being viewed as completely different approaches to garbage collection.
-However, in A Unified Theory of Garbage Collection, David et al. show that they are in fact duals of each other through a particular formulation.
+Tracing and reference counting are normally viewed as two main different approaches to garbage collection.
+However, in A Unified Theory of Garbage Collection,  Bacon et al. showed tracing and reference counting to be duals of one another, and that all garbage collectors are various types of hybrids of tracing and reference counting.
 Intuitively, tracing is tracking the live objects while reference counting is tracking dead objects.
-They further showed that all high-performance collectors are in fact hybrids of tracing and reference counting.

 ## Background